OludayoDahunsi/Django_API_REST_Project/README.md

 - Git Bash
 - Postman

-### If you decide to clone the repository, and run in a containerized environment.
-You do not need a fresh install of the Django and Django REST Framework

-### Cloning the repository Or Installing Afresh
+### If you clone the repository, run it in a containerized environment.
+You do not need a fresh install of the Django and Django REST Framework (Ways to access the project is by cloning the repository Or Setting up the a fresh environment

 ### Cloning the repository
 This step-by-step series shows you how to get a development environment running: